amnotme/A4A_FlaskAPI_Solution/README.md

-# Template_FlaskAPI
+# A4A_FlaskAPI_Solution
-Template repository for creating a basic API with CRUD ops
+repository for creating a basic API with CRUD ops for A4A assessment

 ## Task